Last updated on April 22, 2026

 Vrondiss was definitely the strongest of the initial wave of die rolling commanders, but it has the least support for building around die rolling (and a bunch of other compelling themes).
 Farideh relies on a narrow cast of d20 cards but has just enough support to make an okay deck.

-Izzet () Wyll is a viable alternative to Farideh with something like Sword Coast Sailor or Clan Crafter.
+Izzet () Wyll is a viable alternative to Farideh with a background like Sword Coast Sailor or Clan Crafter.
 Both decks will certainly be playing similar cards, like Netherese Puzzle-Ward, Vexing Puzzlebox, and Barbarian Class.

 Cascade